CyVerse-learning-materials/Visual_Interactive_Computing_Environment/quick-rstudio.rst

 5. Write/Run your code
 ======================

-In the Rstudio script section, you can write your code, generate plots, save plots etc.,
+In the Rstudio script section, you can write your code, generate plots, save plots etc.

 |rstudio1-5|